 THE BABE RUTH OF CHINA

 THE GREAT CHINA BASEBALL HUNT takes viewers on MLB’s improbable, ongoing hunt for China baseball talent.
-Simon Huang is the engaging guide for the China segments.
-Viewers can assess the scout’s pitch -- he’s asking prospects to buy into a dream of becoming famous and wealthy.
-The crew will also film life at MLB’s development centers.
-There we’ll see how kids are adjusting to this cross-cultural experiment – to living away from home and learning about America, baseball and hot dogs as well as about their own country.
+Simon Huang is the guide for the China segments.
+Viewers can assess the scout’s pitch -- he’s asking prospects to buy into a baseball dream.
+The crew is also filming life at MLB’s Development Centers.
+There we see kids adjusting to this cross-cultural experiment -- to living away from home and learning about America, baseball and hot dogs as well as about their own country.

-While China represents the entertaining big picture, it’s Itchy – Simon’s pupil and most promising catch – in whom the audience is likely to become emotionally invested.
-He is naturally genuine and sincere.
-We will follow his progress as he navigates the Orioles’ minor-league system, documenting the inevitable ups and downs and cultural adjustment of life in American baseball.
-He and his journey represent the personification of MLB’s experiment.
+While China represents the entertaining big picture, Itchy – Simon’s pupil – is the character in whom audiences are likely to become emotionally engaged.
+He’s genuine and sincere.
+We follow his progress as he navigates the Orioles’ minor-league system, documenting the inevitable ups and downs and cultural adjustments to life in American baseball.
+His journey is the personification of MLB’s experiment.

-The story begins with a shot, slowed down, of Itchy in China hitting a mammoth home run.
-It almost looks like a vision – and, in fact, it represents the shared dream of MLB and Itchy that he or another player in the China pipeline will become the Yao Ming of baseball.
-From there, the film cuts between the China hunt (the film’s backbone) and Itchy (its beating heart).
+The film cuts between the China hunt (the film’s backbone) and Itchy (its beating heart).
 Because of his vulnerability, Itchy is an “everyman.”
-He is akin to the lead character in “Don’t Stop Believin,’” the 2013 documentary about Journey’s lead singer directed by our producer, Ramona Diaz, who is advising us in making this film.
+He is akin to the lead character in “Don’t Stop Believin,’” the 2013 documentary about Journey’s lead singer directed by Ramona Diaz, a consultant to the film.